turingschool/backend-curriculum-site/module2/projects/blogger.md

 t.text :body
 t.references :article, index: true, foreign_key: true

-t.timestamps null: false
+t.timestamps
 ```

+You might see some Rails projects pre-5.0.0 that have `t.timestamps null: false`.
+This is now the default option, which prevents null values from being saved for either `created_at` or `updated_at`.

-Once that's complete, go to your terminal and run the migration:
+Once you've taken a look at your generated migration task, go to your terminal and run the migration:

 ```
 $ bin/rake db:migrate